On the resolution of fan algebras of principal ideals over a Noetherian ring: Introduction

 \subsection{Statement of the main result}

 From now on, we will work with principal ideals, and fans $\cF$ of cones in $\R^2$ such that $|\cF|$ is also convex, and contained in a half-plane.
-In $\R^2$ we have the advantage that there is a standard orientation for both cones and vectors which we will be use.
-So assume w.l.o.g. that $C_1,\ldots, C_\ell,$ the maximal cones in $\cF,$ are sorted clockwise.
+In $\R^2$ we have the advantage that there is a standard orientation for both cones and vectors which we use.
+So assume without loss of generality that $C_1,\ldots, C_\ell,$ the maximal cones in $\cF,$ are sorted clockwise.
 In addition, we will also assume that for each $i=1,\ldots, \ell,$ the elements in the set $\cH_{Q_i} =\{\bfv_{i1},\ldots, \bfv_{ig_i}\}$ which was defined in \eqref{fine}, are also sorted clockwise.